公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 Will power, as an essence of international relations, is explained by Morgenthau's

-postulates of political realism formulated in Politics Among Nations in order to give
+postulates of political realism formulated in Politics Among Nations in order

 a clear definition to political realism.
 These postulates, as the author formulated